-Though several political parties are active in Namibia, the center-left South West Africa People's Organization (SWAPO) party of Namibia has maintained firm political control since independence despite internal power struggles.
+Though several political parties are active in Namibia, the center-left SWAPO party of Namibia (See History) has maintained firm political control since independence despite internal power struggles.
 SWAPO's main political base is the Owambo tribe, which makes up about half of Namibia's population.
 This relationship has led minority groups to complain about discrimination.
 Tribal chiefs are responsible for settling local disputes and allocating rural land use.
 These local chiefs are highly respected, but their position relative to the central government can be a source of friction.